 To enable the BigQuery Data Transfer Service:

 All users that will create transfers must be granted the

 predefined IAM role.
 The

-bigquery.admin role includes the following
+bigquery.admin role includes the

-BigQuery Data Transfer Service permissions:
+following BigQuery Data Transfer Service permissions:

-bigquery.admin role also includes
+bigquery.admin role also includes the

-bigquery.datasets.update permissions in order to write data to
+bigquery.datasets.update permission is required to write data

-the transfer's destination dataset.
+to the transfer's destination dataset.

 Click Select a project.